lcx/blog_private/content/post/home-assistant-with-grafana.md

 ### Setup Dashboard
 To get an idea, this is my first dashboard.
-{{< figure src="/images/2022/07/grafana-dashboard-1.png" caption="Grafana Home Assistang Dashboard">}}
+{{< figure src="/images/2022/07/grafana-dashboard-1.png" caption="Grafana Home Assistant Dashboard">}}

-And if you are asking yourself what "shithole" is supposed to be, that's junk room full of crap I forgot about, yes I even have a motion sensor there, stop judging me!
-And yes, my kids have been watching to much Encanto, hence the smarthome had to be named "La Casita", I was not allowed to call it "E-Corp".
+And if you are asking yourself what "shithole" is supposed to be, that's the junk room full of crap I forgot about, yes I even have a motion sensor there, stop judging me!
+And yes, my kids have been watching too much Encanto, hence the smart-home had to be named "La Casita", I was not allowed to call it "E-Corp".

 I will let you build your own dashboard, just want to give a few tips along the way.

-#### ltss state is string, grafana wants numbers
+#### ltss state is a string, but grafana wants numbers
-The first issue I encountered was that grafana is expecting numbers but ltss saves the state as string.
-This makes sense if you look at the data where you have addresses of Geolocations as state or the SSID your phone was connected to and all other kinds of non numerical value that Home Assistant uses.
+The first issue I encountered was that grafana is expecting numbers but ltss saves the state as a string.
+This makes sense if you look at the data where you have addresses of Geolocations as state or the SSID your phone was connected to and all other kinds of non-numerical values that Home Assistant uses.
 But all you have to do is let TimescaleDB typecast to decimal with

 ```sql
 state::DECIMAL AS "value"
 ```

-But you might come accross a situation where you have a value of "None" as a battery state in the database.
+But you might come across a situation where you have a value of "None" as a battery state in the database.
 This is a problem as the SQL statement will give you an error.
-The simples way for me was to just select the entries that have numbers in the state using regex.
+The simplest way for me was to just select the entries that have numbers in the state using regex.

 ```sql
 WHERE state ~ '[0-9]{1,3}(?:.?[0-9]{0,3})'
 ```

-This select Integers or Decimal numbers with up to three digits after the comma.
+This selects Integers or Decimal numbers with up to three digits after the comma.

 Another issue I had was the long names like `sensor.sensor_bedroom_battery` when all I wanted was to just have `bedroom` as the metric name in Grafana.
-Again you can use postgresql string replacements, I went with regex again.
+Again you can use PostgreSQL string replacements, I went with regex again.

 ```sql
 SELECT